ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/advertise_amp_stories.md

 {{ image('/static/img/docs/stampads/sponsored_story.png', 1600, 597, layout='intrinsic', alt='Image showing that usersare redirected to an ad landing destination, but can return to the story.', caption='Users are redirected to an ad landing destination, but can return to the story.', align='' ) }}

 ##Configure
-AMP Stories cannot support an [`amp-ad`](../../../documentation/components/reference/amp-ad.md) directly on the page.
+Web Stories cannot support an [`amp-ad`](../../../documentation/components/reference/amp-ad.md) directly on the page.
 Instead, all ads are fetched and displayed by the [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) extension.
 The [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) component must be placed as a direct child element of [`amp-story`](../../../documentation/components/reference/amp-story.md).

 [sourcecode:html]
 <amp-story>